-Coach Logan Frye is in his first year as head coach for women’s basketball.
+Coach Logan Frye is in his second year as head coach for women’s basketball.

 Before arriving at Black Hawk College, he was an assistant coach for Sherrard High School from 2014-18.
 He also served as the head freshman coach and coached multiple youth program teams throughout his time with the program.
 Frye also serves as an assistant to the director of the Black Hawk Youth Basketball League.